dakot/stopTransAL/README.md

-# stopTransAL
+# A Stopping Criterion for Transductive Active Learning

-Code and Appendix for the paper "A Stopping Criterion for Transductive Active Learning" at ECMLPKDD 2022
+The repository contains the code and appendix for the paper "A Stopping Criterion for Transductive Active Learning" published at ECMLPKDD 2022.